-WHETHER WE’RE BUILDING SCHOOLS OR TRAINING TEACHERS, SHAPING CURRICULUMS OR STRENGTHENING INFRASTRUCTURE
+WHETHER WE’RE BUILDING SCHOOLS OR TRAINING TEACHERS, SHAPING CURRICULA OR STRENGTHENING INFRASTRUCTURE

 – for development to be sustainable

 it must be locally-led.